A Guide to Federal & State Solar Incentives

 Rural Energy for America Program (REAP) Federal Grant Program

-Agricultural producers and rural small businesses could receive up to 50% of the total cost for an eligible solar installation through the United States Department of Agriculture’s Renewable Energy for America Program (REAP).
-The program also guarantees loans of up to 75% of qualifying solar project expenses.
-It’s open to agricultural producers and to small businesses and utilities in designated rural areas.
+Agricultural producers and rural small businesses could receive up to 25% of the total cost for an eligible solar installation through the United States Department of Agriculture’s Renewable Energy for America Program (REAP).
+The program applies to projects with a size up to 50kW.
+Projects larger than 50kW in size no longer qualify.

 Who Qualifies?